Search for Important Questions

 3. How many pramans are accepted in Nyaya philosophy?

-1. What is the scope of the philosophy of education?
+1. What is the role of philosophy in education according to Henderson?

-3. What are the root words of 'Philosophy'?
+2. What are the main branches of philosophy?

 1. Explain the main features of idealism or describe its philosophy.